 I drank a bottle or two of wine.
-At the end of my drinking, on a daily basis, I was guzzling about a gallon of very cheap Chablis.
+At the end of my drinking, I was guzzling about a gallon of very cheap Chablis daily.

-Chapter 3 of the Big Book, More About Alcoholism, discusses how alcoholics try to take matters in their own hands.
+Chapter 3 of the Big Book, More About Alcoholism, discusses how alcoholics try to take matters into their own hands.
 One time, I tried changing the type of alcohol I drank.
 I switched from wine to tequila, then to brandy mixed with diet coke inside one of those diet coke bottles.
-I will never forget the time that I was drinking that awful brew, as I was driving on a long and curvy road somewhere in the Los Angeles Forest.
+I will never forget when I was drinking that awful brew, as I was driving on a long and curvy road somewhere in the Los Angeles Forest.

 I almost drove off the road.